nareshb7/120-days-dsa-challenge/Day16/Problem.md

 - Explanation: There is no common prefix among the input strings.

-# Daily Challenge - 2134.
-Minimum Swaps to Group All 1's Together II
+# Daily Challenge - 1460.
+Make Two Arrays Equal by Reversing Subarrays